Ancient China: Qin and Han dynasty – the first unification of China

-Chinese culture and its century-spanning history are a major draw for many people interested in China, not just TEFL or ESL China teacher.
+Chinese culture and its century-spanning history are a major draw for many people interested in China, not just TEFL or ESL China teachers.
 After starting to work in China, I became interested in its history and philosophy.
 There is so much to discover.
 It still amazes me that events and texts from the early Chinese era, more than 2,000 years ago, preceded so many things compared with the West.
 Some of the ancient texts from Confucius or Zhuangzi (one of the founders of Daoism), read very modern indeed.
 So, I take our ‘teach English in China blog’ as an opportunity to write about things I find fascinating.
 This blog post talks about ancient China: Qin and Han dynasty – the period between 221 BCE and 220 AD.

 The main source for this post is the second part of the ChinaX series from Harvard University: China’s First Empires and the Rise of Buddhism.
 It is an amazing MOOC series which gives you Harvard University experience for free.